 Novel medications that aren’t commonly used

 There are a number of other drugs that have been studied that are potential options although there isn’t a large body of research evidence to support them.
 D-cycloserine is an antibiotic that at high doses acts on the same NDMA receptors that ketamine works on.
 Minocycline is another antibiotic that has shows some benefit, as it calms inflammatory microglia in the brain.
 I wouldn’t be all that keen to use an antibiotic for a prolonged period, particularly when there’s not much evidence to back it up.
 Infliximab, which is used for autoimmune diseases, has shown some antidepressant effect in depressed people with elevated levels of inflammation.
 As a biological agent, it is quite expensive.
 Botox has also been shown to be helpful, and I feel like I’ve had some positive results from it.

 Blocking kappa-type opioid receptors has been associated with an antidepressant effect.
 This is different from the µ-type opioid receptors which are associated with effects like analgesia and respiratory depression.
 Buprenorphine, which is found in Suboxone, is a kappa antagonist but also has effects on µ receptors, and research is being done to develop drugs that are selective for kappa receptors with no activity at µ receptors.

 There are a number of over-the-counter supplements which have shown some effectiveness in depression.
 These include L-methylfolate, which may be most useful in those with elevated inflammation or impaired methylation cycles, S-adenosyl methionine (SAMe), omega-3 fatty acids, creatine, and n-acetyl cysteine, which decreases oxidative stress.
 I take L-methylfolate along with vitamin B12 by injection every 2 weeks, and have noticed that if I go longer than 2 weeks my thinking and my energy start to slow down.
 I also take omega-3’s, although I’m not sure if it’s actually helping me or not.

 ECT, TMS, deep brain stimulation

 How is your treatment working for you?
-If it’s not working, what other options have you considered?
+If you have treatment-resistant depression, what other options have you considered?